python/cpython/Doc/c-api/object.rst

    and ``0`` if deferred reference counting is not supported or if the hint was ignored by the runtime.
 This function is thread-safe, and cannot fail.

-   This function is a no-op on builds with the :term:`GIL` enabled, which do not support deferred reference counting.
-This also no-ops if *obj* is not an object tracked by the garbage collector (see :func:`gc.is_tracked` and :c:func:`PyObject_GC_IsTracked`).
+   This function does nothing on builds with the :term:`GIL` enabled, which do not support deferred reference counting.
+This also does nothing if *obj* is not an object tracked by the garbage collector (see :func:`gc.is_tracked` and :c:func:`PyObject_GC_IsTracked`).